Is a Manual Handling Cert Transferable in Ireland?

 What About Moving Across Counties?

 Manual handling training completed in Dublin, Cork, or anywhere in Ireland transfers to Tralee without issue.
-Irish health and safety regulations apply nationwide—there are no regional variations.
+Irish health and safety regulations apply nationwide.
+There are no regional variations.

 A certificate from a QQI Level 6 instructor in Galway is just as valid in Tralee as one completed locally.